Horobird/Perfomans_Getpantry_Cloud/README.md

   ![imag](https://github.com/Horobird/Perfomans_Getpantry_Cloud/blob/main/2023-06-21_17h00_17.png)

   and can also be received in the result.json or result.json.html.

+  :small_orange_diamond:In this example, at the start, one user per second is created for 10 seconds (warm-up), then the load increases sharply to ten users per second for 10 seconds and the transition to the cooling phase for 10 seconds, one user per second.
+The param.csv file is used to change the information.